ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     To learn more about uploading a rule package, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

-## Install and use the EDM Upload Agent tool
+## Part 2: Install and use the EDM Upload Agent tool

 During this phase, you set up a dedicated user account for Office 365, install the EDM Upload Agent tool, use the tool to index your sensitive data, and then upload the indexed data.